Opportunities with CC Partners Abroad

 The Japan Study Resident Director spends an academic year at Waseda University in Tokyo with 30-40 students.
 This position is open to Japan specialists and non-specialists, and Resident Directors in past years have included tenured and tenure-track faculty from all ranks.
 The application deadline is April 30 for the academic year beginning 16 months later.
 Information and application.

-ACM Resident Faculty in fall 2019, Oak Ridge Science Semester (ORSS)
+ACM Resident Faculty, Oak Ridge Science Semester (ORSS)

 Resident faculty research positions with the Oak Ridge Science Semester are available in the social and natural sciences, mathematics, and computer science.
 The ORSS program provides the faculty member with opportunities for funded summer research at the Oak Ridge National Laboratory.
 Applications are usually due in late spring for the academic year beginning 16 months later.